Dejan Meleg

-Dejan Meleg (Дејан Мелег; born 1 October 1994) is a Serbian professional footballer who plays as an attacking midfielder for Thai League 1 club Nakhon Ratchasima.
+Dejan Meleg (Дејан Мелег; born 1 October 1994) is a Serbian professional footballer who plays as an attacking midfielder.

 Club career

 Vojvodina

 Meleg made his professional debut with FK Vojvodina in a 0–3 loss against FK Partizan on 29 September 2012 at the age of 17.
 He was invited by AFC Ajax to pass medical tests in Amsterdam as a precondition to signing with the Dutch powerhouse; the transfer, however, was up in the air as of 19 December 2012 since FK Vojvodina's president Ratko Butorović had a rift with the Swiss agency which has a certain share in Meleg's professional contract.

 Ajax

 On 16 January 2013, Dutch media began reporting an agreement had been reached between AFC Ajax and FK Vojvodina and Meleg signing a contract until 2016.
 Just a week later, on 23 January 2013, it was finally announced by FK Vojvodina that Meleg signed for AFC Ajax.
 He made his debut for AFC Ajax on 29 June 2013 in a 2013–14 pre-season friendly encounter against SDC Putten.
 Meleg scored the opening goal in the 17' minute to help AFC Ajax to a 1–4 victory at the Sportpark Puttereng in Putten.

 Starting the 2013/14 season, left footed Dejan Meleg was enlisted with the reserves team Jong Ajax, who were newly promoted to the Dutch Eerste Divisie the second tier of professional football in the Netherlands.
 He made his debut on 16 August 2013 in a 1–0 loss to MVV Maastricht.
 On 3 September 2013 he scored both his first and second professional goal in the Netherlands playing for Jong Ajax against Jong PSV in a 4–2 away win.

 On 21 December 2015, 6 months before expiration, AFC Ajax and Meleg reached an agreement for mutual termination of contract.